 Under the Company's constitution, each director may be paid remuneration for ordinary services performed as a director.
-However, Maximilian Walsh, Daryl Dixon, Alan Dixon, Christopher Brown and Alexander MacLachlan have agreed not to be paid any remuneration by the Company for the services they perform as Directors.
+However, Maximilian Walsh, Daryl Dixon, Alan Dixon, Christopher Brown and Alexander MacLachlan have agreed not to be paid any remuneration for the services they perform as directors.
 Aside from the directors there are no other key management personnel.